Trump uses anti-Semitic tropes to once again criticize American Jews - ExBulletin

 Trump uses anti-Semitic tropes to once again criticize American Jews

-Speaking to Israeli journalist Barak Ravid, in an interview earlier this year, parts of which aired Friday on the “Unholy: Two Jews on the News” podcast, the former president said: “C ‘is a very dangerous thing happening,’ when he claimed that American Jews had turned their backs on Israel.
+Speaking to Israeli journalist Barak Ravid, in an interview earlier this year, parts of which aired Friday on the “Unholy: Two Jews on the News” podcast, the former president said: “C is a very dangerous thing that is happening. when he claimed that American Jews had turned their backs on Israel.

 Trump outclassed his two Democratic rivals – Hillary Clinton and Joe Biden – with white evangelical voters in 2016 and 2020 and is currently considering a third presidential bid in 2024.
-Speaking to Ravid, Trump blamed Biden and the former president Barack Obama for what he sees as Israel’s waning influence on elected officials.
+Speaking to Ravid, Trump blamed Biden and the former president Barack Obama for what he perceives. as the decreasing influence of Israel on elected American officials.

 In the same interview, Trump suggested that the New York Times “hate Israel” even though “the Jews run the New York Times.”
 (For decades the newspaper was owned by the Sulzberger family, although its employees, including its main editors, come from all walks of life.)